robertxa/pyswath/README.rst

 	18. pointsdic: Multipoints section :
 					dictionnary to assign a number to the different points.
 It should contain the same number of lines than the number of points

-					ex: pointsdic = {1 : C,

-								2 : D,

-								3 : E,

-								4 : F,
+						ex: pointsdic = {1 : C, 2 : D, 3 : E, 4 : F, ... : ...}

-								... : ...

-								}
-	19. printpointsi: Multipoints section :
-					Flag to print (True) or not (False) the position of the intermediary points on the profile
+	19. printpointsi: Multipoints section, Flag to print (True) or not (False) the position of the intermediary points on the profile

 						ex: printpointsi = True